m-mansoorali/m-mansoorali.github.io/README.md

 # m-mansoorali.github.io
 👋 Hi, I’m @m-mansoorali
-👀 I’m interested in Automating things
+👀 I’m interested in state of the art technologies
-🌱 I’m currently learning Jenkins
+🌱 I’m currently learning Jenkins | Groovy | Python

 📫 How to reach me www.linkedin.com/in/imansoor-ali